We are committed to Zero Preventable Deaths from injury in Pennsylvania.

-- Excellence - We promote and support quality results and optimal outcomes through continuous performance improvement, education and collaboration.
+We promote and support quality results and optimal outcomes through continuous performance improvement, education, and collaboration.

-- Integrity - We are committed to honesty, fairness and transparency.
+We are committed to honesty, fairness, and transparency.

-Participating in national trauma center/system forums to advance trauma care statewide and nationally; and
+Participating in national trauma center/system forums to advance trauma care statewide and nationally

 A 20-member board of directors governs the activities of the Foundation.
 This board is comprised of professionals with administrative and clinical expertise in the field of Trauma and Emergency Medicine.
 Members are nominated by a variety of organizations including: